-Small jet carrying 4 crashes on takeoff; no word on injuries
+Small jet crashes into building on takeoff; 4 aboard die

 Caleb Vaichaus, who works near the crash site, said he ran to the scene after hearing a loud explosion and seeing billows of black smoke from the Trumpf building.

-“As I got even closer I saw pieces of what looked like fuselage, metal, strewn throughout the road over here and in the grass over here,” he told WTIC-TV.
 “I ran straight toward it to see if I could help.
-I got as close as I possibly could and the flames were extremely hot and the fire was just getting bigger.
-It kind of looked like you could see the tail of the airplane sticking out.
-So any passengers or any movement, I couldn’t see anything like that in the area.”
+I got as close as I possibly could and the flames were extremely hot and the fire was just getting bigger,” he told WTIC-TV.

+___ The headline on this story has been corrected to show that the four who were aboard died, instead of four passengers dying.